-These FEI Anti-Doping Rules for Human Athletes (hereinafter referred as either "Anti-Doping Rules" or "FEI Anti-Doping Rules for Human Athletes") are adopted and implemented in accordance with the FEI's responsibilities under the Code, and in furtherance of the FEI's continuing efforts to eradicate doping in sport.
+IBSF accepted the revised (2021) World Anti-Doping Code (the "Code").
+These Anti-Doping Rules are adopted and implemented in accordance with IBSF's responsibilities under the Code, and in furtherance of IBSF's continuing efforts to eradicate doping in sport.

 These Anti-Doping Rules are sport rules governing the conditions under which sport is played.
-Aimed at enforcing anti-doping in a global and harmonized manner, they are distinct in nature from criminal and civil laws.
+Aimed at enforcing anti-doping rules in a global and harmonized manner, they are distinct in nature from criminal and civil laws.
 They are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings, although they are intended to be applied in a manner which respects the principles of proportionality and human rights.
 When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of these Anti-Doping Rules, which implement the Code, and the fact that these rules represent the consensus of a broad spectrum of stakeholders around the world as to what is necessary to protect and ensure fair sport.

-As provided in the Code, the FEI shall be responsible for conducting all aspects of Doping Control.
-Any aspect of Doping Control or anti-doping Education may be delegated by the FEI to a Delegated Third Party, such as the International Testing Agency (ITA), however, the FEI shall require the Delegated Third Party to perform such aspects in compliance with the Code, International Standards, and these Anti-Doping Rules.
-The FEI may delegate its adjudication responsibilities and the Results Management to the CAS Anti-Doping Division.
+As provided in the Code, IBSF shall be responsible for conducting all aspects of Doping Control.
+Any aspect of Doping Control or anti-doping Education may be delegated by IBSF to a Delegated Third Party, such as the International Testing Agency (ITA), however, IBSF shall require the Delegated Third Party to perform such aspects in compliance with the Code, International Standards, and these Anti-Doping Rules.
+IBSF may delegate its adjudication responsibilities and the Results Management to the CAS Anti-Doping Division.

-When the FEI has delegated its responsibilities to implement part or all of Doping Control to the ITA or to other Delegated Third Party, any reference to the FEI in these Rules should be intended as a reference to the ITA or to the other Delegated Third Party, where applicable and within the context of the aforementioned delegation.
-The FEI shall always remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.
+When IBSF has delegated its responsibilities to implement part or all of Doping Control to the ITA or to another Delegated Third Party, any reference to IBSF in these Rules should be intended as a reference to the ITA or to the other Delegated Third Party, where applicable and within the context of the aforementioned delegation.
+IBSF shall always remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.

-Italicized terms in these Anti-Doping Rules are defined in Appendix 1.
+Italicized terms used in these Anti-Doping Rules are defined in Appendix 1.